Adrian Delia to face PN leadership confidence vote

 Nationalist Party leader Adrian Delia has confirmed a vote on his leadership will be taken in the General Council on July 27, but was non-committal about resigning if the result is not in his favour.

-“The decision to remove the party leader is in the hands of the paid-up members,” he told journalists following a seven-hour meeting at PN headquarters.
+“The decision to remove the party leader is in the hands of the paid-up members,” he told journalists following a six-hour meeting at PN headquarters.

 “This doesn’t mean all items or petitions cannot be discussed,” he added.